Pretty, tasty egg white muffins make a gorgeous brunch dish or a quick weekday breakfast. You can make them in advance and refrigerate.

 How to serve egg white muffins?

 These pretty, delicious egg white muffins make a gorgeous brunch dish or a quick weekday breakfast.
 I also like them as a high-protein, filling snack.
 I simply reheat them in the microwave – or just eat them cold.

 Is this a healthier recipe than egg muffins?

 I don’t think so.
 In fact, I normally make egg muffins that use the entire egg.
 Egg yolks are very nutritious.
 I make egg white muffins only when I make something that requires yolks and leaves me with leftover egg whites, such as chocolate custard or zabaglione.

 You can keep them in the fridge, in an airtight container, for up to 5 days.
 Reheat them gently, in the microwave on 50% power.
 They are also good cold.

 - 1/2 cup chopped green onions, green part only

 - Preheat oven to 400 degrees F. Spray two 6-ounce ramekins with nonstick spray and place them on a baking sheet.

 - In a medium bowl, whisk the egg whites until light and frothy.
-Add the yogurt, Parmesan and pepper and whisk to incorporate.
-Mixture will be fluffy and smooth.
+Add the yogurt, Parmesan, and pepper and whisk to incorporate.
+The mixture will be fluffy and smooth.
 Mix in the green onions with a spatula.
 Pour into prepared ramekins.

 - Bake 25 minutes, until puffed, browned, and a knife inserted in center comes out clean.